Contact Us

 • Supporting domestic workers in their ongoing fight for legal rights and protections both on a local and national level

-• Fighting for expanded access to affordable home care, as well as an end the workforce shortage of NY home care workers by making home care jobs good, family-sustaining jobs.
+• Building the New York Caring Majority coalition to build the political power to fight for expanded access to affordable home care as well as end the workforce shortage of NY home care workers by increasing wages to make home care jobs family-sustaining

 Current Campaigns